asphaltbuffet/ogma/README.md

 By default, the import command will only output the number of entries saved to the db ([#33](https://github.com/asphaltbuffet/ogma/issues/33)).
 No, there's no way to check this right now other than doing manual searches for entries to figure out what made it in.

-If you want to see everything that has been imported, use the verbose flag (`-v` or `--verbose`) to see all entries printed to screen.
+If you want to see everything that has been imported, use the verbose flag (`-v` or `--verbose`) to see all entries printed on the screen.
 This may be a lot of stuff on your screen...

 ```bash
 ogma import listing <filename> -v